-Role of statistics in research; methods of tabulation and graphical representation of data; descriptive measures of locality, variation and association; the elementary principles of estimation, randomization, sampling methods, unbiasedness and sampling distributions; simple and multiple linear regression; introduction to hypothesis testing; contingency tables and chi-squares tests; tests for normality.
+Role of statistics in research; methods of tabulation and graphical representation of data; descriptive measures of locality, variation and association; the elementary principles of estimation, randomisation, sampling methods, unbiasedness and sampling distributions; simple and multiple linear regression; introduction to hypothesis testing; contingency tables and chi-squares tests; tests for normality.
 All data will be analysed using applicable software.

-Method of assessment: Flexible assessment Prerequisite module: Mathematics (Bio) 124 or Mathematics 114
+Mathematics (Bio) 124 or Mathematics 114